OUR ILLINOIS CLAIMS ADJUSTER & ATTORNEY ANSWERS YOUR QUESTIONS

 A: Among other things we begin by:

 These are both then entered into a computer program which renders a detailed estimate based on current market prices.
 For example, on the building claim, the prices for labor and materials are calculated on those based in the Chicagoland area NOT THE NATIONAL AVERAGE, which is less.
+Our data basis are updated every few months to stay current.
 Thereafter, we review your policy of insurance to make sure all provisions in your policy are properly fulfilled.
+Our founder Jason Harris is a Public Claims Adjuster and Attorney in Illinois and therefore has the unique experience of understanding all the terms of your policy of insurance.
 This involves numerous steps of which you may know little or nothing, but can make a significant difference in the final settlement and payment to you.
-These estimates or scopes of damage as they are called in the industry are then fully reviewed with you and upon your approval forwarded to the insurance company as a demand for payment and settlement of your respective claims.
+These estimates or scopes of damage as they are called in the industry are then fully reviewed with you.
+The estimates are than forwarded to the insurance company as a demand for payment and settlement of your respective claims.

-Q: What Special Help Can The State Licensed Insurance Adjuster At Harris Claims Services Give Me With Technical Questions?
+Q: What Special Help Can The State Licensed Public Claims Adjuster a t Harris Claims Services Give Me With Technical Questions?

-Q: Are The Public Insurance Claims Adjusters At Harris Claims Services Trained Professionals?
+Q: Are The Public Adjusters At Harris Claims Services Trained Professionals?

 A: Yes.
 We are Licensed, Bonded and Tested by the Illinois Department of Insurance.
 Our profession is also guided and enforced under the statures of the State of Illinois.
 When you employ us you may do so with confidence that your claims will be negotiated, prepared and settled by fully qualified professionals.